pescarolo27/Understanding_Flight_Delays/README.md

 This project was part of a competition on DataCamp.
 Machine learning was applied in this project.

 The .ipynb file is about 59 MB, which is greater than the allowed file size in GitHub.
+Instead, a .html file was uploaded.
 Moreover, the main dataset was also too large to be stored on GitHub.